Skip to main content

 Cobblestone streets, brownstones, independent restaurants

-Home to some of the city's most acclaimed restaurants (Semma, Via Carota, Buvette) in a walkable, human-scale grid — a genuine antidote to the Midtown tourist crush.
+Home to Semma, Via Carota, and Buvette, in a walkable low-rise grid.
+The antidote to the Midtown tourist crush.

 Williamsburg, Brooklyn